-Java Administration Console logging:
+NetBackup Administration Console logging:

-Open the Debug.
-Properties file, in C:\Program Files\VERITAS\Java (for Windows) or /usr/openy/java (for UNIX/Linux) and edit the file so the following lines are uncommented (or append the lines if they are not present).
+First, open the Debug.
+Properties file, in C:\Program Files\VERITAS\Java (for Windows) or /usr/openy/java (for UNIX/Linux).
+Then, edit the file so the following lines are uncommented (or append the lines if they are not present).
 If you have a GUI that is running, be sure to restart it.